core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint implementing only a silent server does not support the pairwise mode.

-If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, which possibly targets all servers in the group and includes the CoAP Block2 option (see Section 3.7 of {{I-D.ietf-core-groupcomm-bis}}).
+If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, which possibly targets all servers in the group and includes the CoAP Block2 option (see {{Section 3.8 of I-D.ietf-core-groupcomm-bis}}).
 This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected with the group mode.

 Senders cannot use the pairwise mode to protect a message intended for multiple recipients.
 In fact, the pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.